Remy Beauregard

 Teaching

-I am committed to promoting equity and excellence in the teaching of Economics.
-I believe strongly in the empowerment of students from historically underrepresented backgrounds.
-I have an instructor effectiveness score of 4.3/5 and TA effectiveness score of 4.5/5 at UC Davis.
+As an instructor, I am committed to promoting equity and excellence in the field of Economics.
+I believe strongly in the empowerment of students from historically underrepresented backgrounds and support the free and open exchange of ideas in the classroom.

 -